 - Will you go into the armed forces?

 You'll have a lot of options after high school.
 College isn't right for everyone.
-When you think about college, remember the reasons to go:
+When you think about college and career training, remember the reasons to start:

 - More job opportunities